 The UE shall stop the timer T3520, if running.

-If the current TAI is not in the TAI list, the 5G AKA based primary authentication and key agreement procedure shall be aborted and a registration procedure for mobility and periodic registration update shall be initiated.
+If the current TAI is not in the TAI list or, if the cell is a satellite NG-RAN cell which indicates multiple tracking areas per PLMN and none of the TAI(s) is in the TAI list, the 5G AKA based primary authentication and key agreement procedure shall be aborted and a registration procedure for mobility and periodic registration update shall be initiated.

-If the current TAI is still part of the TAI list, it is up to the UE implementation how to re-run the ongoing procedure that triggered the 5G AKA based primary authentication and key agreement procedure.
+If the current TAI is still part of the TAI list or, if the cell a satellite NG-RAN cell which indicates multiple tracking areas per PLMN and at least one of the TAI(s) is in the TAI list, it is up to the UE implementation how to re-run the ongoing procedure that triggered the 5G AKA based primary authentication and key agreement procedure.

-j) Transmission failure of AUTHENTICATION RESPONSE message or AUTHENTICATION FAILURE message indication without TAI change from lower layers (if the authentication procedure is triggered by a service request procedure).
+j) Transmission failure of AUTHENTICATION RESPONSE message or AUTHENTICATION FAILURE message indication without TAI change from lower layers or, if the cell is a satellite NG-RAN cell which indicates multiple tracking areas per PLMN and at least one of the previous TAIs is broadcast in the current cell (if the authentication procedure is triggered by a service request procedure).